Skip to main content

 npm test

 That's it.
-Your existing tests run as before, but now produce a rich HTML report in reports/serenity/.
-Open reports/serenity/index.html in your browser to view it.
+Your existing tests run as before, but now produce a rich HTML report automatically at the end of the test run.
+Open reports/serenity-js/index.html in your browser to view it.

 Running a single test

-The [...] wildcard in the test script is provided by npm-failsafe and passes any arguments you provide directly to Playwright Test.
+Pass any arguments directly to Playwright Test.
 For example, to run a single spec file:

 Or to run tests matching a specific name: